cuba-platform/ldap-addon/README.md

 ![Enabling Scheduling](img/enabling-scheduling.png)

 Once the scheduled tasks are created and scheduling is enabled, the system will check user sessions once in a specified period of time.

 If there are any changes related to access groups, user roles or user status (i.e. activation/deactivation), the system will show a notification that the current session is about to expire and, after a configured period, the user session will be killed.

+If user details change on the LDAP server side, CUBA user details will be updated as well.

 # EventListeners to Interact with LDAP Addon Events